Pantoprazole (as sodium sesquihydrate) delayed release tablets

 How much to take

-However, if your doctor also prescribes antibiotics in combination with I-PANTOPRAZOLE for the treatment of duodenal ulcers, the dose of I-PANTOPRAZOLE is two 40 mg tablets per day.
-The first tablet should be taken in the morning and the second tablet should be taken before the evening meal for 7 days.
+However, if your doctor also prescribes antibiotics in combination with I-PANTOPRAZOLE for the treatment of duodenal ulcers, the dose of I-PANTOPRAZOLE is 80 mg per day.
+The first 40 mg dose should be taken in the morning and the second should be taken before the evening meal for 7 days.

 Your doctor will prescribe the dose that is right for you.
 The dose and frequency of I-PANTOPRAZOLE that your doctor prescribes for you depends on your medical condition.
 Your doctor may change the dose as your condition changes.